Top 10 Places to Camp In and Around Sac

 A Water Lover's Paradise

 The park is dotted with multiple campgrounds, many cozily tucked near the lake.
-Beals Point Campground is your go-to for year-round camping, offering 69 campsites, with some even equipped with RV hookups.
-If you're planning a summer adventure, the Peninsula campground is open from April through September, boasting 100 campsites.
-And don't worry about roughing it too much - both campgrounds come with restrooms and the luxury of hot showers.
+Beals Point Campground is your go-to for year-round camping, offering 69 campsites, some even equipped with RV hookups.
+If you're planning a summer adventure, the Peninsula campground is open from April through September and boasts 100 campsites.
+And don't worry about roughing it too much—both campgrounds come with restrooms and hot showers.

 2. Lake Camanche